mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 The usage of the explicit `struct` keyword might be surprising to many users.

-Also, when dealing with quantities, a user does need to spell a unit's type:
+Also, when dealing with quantities, a user does not need to spell a unit's type:

 ```cpp
 void foo(quantity<si::kilo<si::gram> * si::metre / square(si::second)>) {}